tegola-hubs/tegola-hubs.github.com/allanton.md

 "below the radar" of community broadband projects and not large enough to raise funding for external consultants or engineers.

+Allanton has small farming community consists of about 10 residences to the South of [Shotts].
+The telephone exchange is 6.7km by road.
+There are currently no plans to upgrade the exchange  to "superfast fibre", and even if fibre is brought to the cabinets, it is unlikely that there will be a cabinet nearer than the nearest town of [Allanton], about 4km from some of the community, and that length of copper will not deliver fast broadband.

-The story starts in May 2012 when [Alex Neil] MSP for [Airdrie and Shotts] and then Cabinet Secretary for Infrastructure,  asked us to help with a small farming community in hs constituency who had poor or non-existent Internet connections.
+HUBS' engagement with the Allanton community started in May 2012 when [Alex Neil] MSP for [Airdrie and Shotts] and then Cabinet Secretary ford Infrastructure, asked us to help.
 One of the embarassing problems is that the government now requires farmers to file some of their paperwork on-line.

-The community consists of about 12 residences to the South of [Shotts].
-The telephone exchange is 6.7km by road.
-There are currently no plans to upgrade the exchange  to ...?, and even if fibre is brought to the cabinets, it is unlikely that there is a cabinet nearer than the nearest town of [Allanton], about 4km from some of the community, and that length of copper will not deliver fast broadband.
+A previous meeting between BT and the community had not been constructive.

-Ideally one would like to lay fibre through the community, but the cost at this stage would be prohibitive, so we looked at the possibility of wireless, using viewsheds as described in our [network planning] section.
+Before meeting the community we did a little research.
+Ideally one would like to lay fibre through the community, but the cost at this stage would be prohibitive so, using viewsheds as described in our [network planning] section, we looked at the possibility of wireless.
 The community lies on a west-facing gentle slope.
-There are no obvious hills that would support distribution, and trees are a serious problem.
+Unfortunately there are no obvious hills that would support a local distribution antenna, and trees are a serious problem.

 A [viewshed from the middle of the area] shows no line of sight to Allanton or Shotts (though these places could be reached through an